Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves

 \section{Deformation Theory on Moduli Spaces of Higgs Bundles over Deligne-Mumford Stacks}

-In this section, we review some results on the deformation theory of moduli spaces of Higgs bundles over Deligne-Mumford stacks, which will help us to calculate the tangent space of the moduli spaces.
-In \S 3.1, we define all the moduli spaces we consider in this paper and in \S 3.2, we review the deformation theory on those moduli spaces.
-In \S 3.3, we review the Grothendieck duality of coherent sheaves over Deligne-Mumford stacks, while in \S 3.4, we restrict to stacky curves and apply the results from \S 3.2 and \S 3.3 to construct a morphism $T^*(\mathcal{M}_H(\mathcal{X})) \rightarrow T(\mathcal{M}_H(\mathcal{X}))$, which we shall use to construct a Poisson structure on $\mathcal{M}_H(\mathcal{X})$ later on in \S 4.
+In this section, we review some results on the deformation theory of moduli spaces of Higgs bundles over Deligne-Mumford stacks, which will help us calculate the tangent space of the moduli spaces we are interested in.
+In \S 3.1, we define all the moduli spaces we consider in this paper and in \S 3.2 we review the deformation theory on those moduli spaces.
+In \S 3.3, we review the Grothendieck duality of coherent sheaves over Deligne-Mumford stacks, while in \S 3.4 we restrict to stacky curves and apply the results from \S 3.2 and \S 3.3 to construct a morphism $T^*(\mathcal{M}_H(\mathcal{X})) \rightarrow T(\mathcal{M}_H(\mathcal{X}))$, which will be used in order to construct a Poisson structure on $\mathcal{M}_H(\mathcal{X})$ later on in \S 4.